 In Florida, Is There a Ceiling on Car Accident Damages?

 Florida law does not place a cap on damages in a car accident.
 However, the sum requested in demand must be reasonable and substantiated by facts, and damages cannot be claimed based on speculation or ambiguity.
 Nonetheless, the amount that someone could receive is not boundless.
-For example, if a jury awards $100,000 in damages to an injured victim but the insurance policy limit is $50,000, the plaintiff will only receive $50,000.
+For example, if a jury awards $1,000,000 in damages to an injured victim but the insurance policy limit is $500,000, the plaintiff will only receive $500,000.
+In this case, you may also be able to sue the other driver directly.

-If you have been involved in a car accident, a car accident attorney will evaluate the details of your case to help you decide what your next step should be.
-Your options include suing other parties or pursuing the defendant independently.
+If you have been involved in a vehicle accident, a car accident attorney will evaluate the details of your case to help you decide what your next step should be.

 What are the Requirements to File a Lawsuit in Florida?